Local cancer survivor appears in Super Bowl ad, Hyundai donates $50K to CHKD

 Alexandra did not return to school the following semester.
 She underwent chemotherapy and lost all her hair.

-Last year through their hope on wheels foundation, Hyundai donated $50,000 to the Children's Hospital of The King's Daughters.
+Last year through their Hope on Wheels Foundation, Hyundai donated $50,000 to the Children's Hospital of The King's Daughters.

 During the commercial, Hyundai car owners attending the NFL experience were led to a back room after they beeped walking through the metal detectors.